 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A large amount of data transferred from one system or location to another.‘the data dump needs to be converted into Excel so as to be analyzed more easily’
+1A large amount of data transferred from one system or location to another:‘the data dump needs to be converted into Excel so as to be analysed more easily’

 - ‘The figure shows a raw data dump of blue-channel data for images D17 and D18.’

 - ‘While this may be possible with the user defined variable, it would require quite a bit of work after an Excel data dump.’

 - ‘Today's talks were outstanding and when time permits and connection speeds are faster the data dump will flow.’